ariawisp/kotlin/docs/wasm/README.md

 T3.6  Update documentation, samples, and release guidance to describe the new single-step component output and the lack of
       Preview 1 compatibility shims.

+**Stage 3 guardrails.** Until Stage 3 is feature-complete we keep the current Stage 2 pipeline as the default.
+New component-assembler code paths must be gated behind an explicit opt-in flag (Gradle property or CLI argument) so the harness keeps relying on `WitCodegenTask` + `wasm-tools component new`.
+The Kotlin encoder must fail closed (missing WIT bundle, unsupported features) and fall back to the existing wasm-tools-based assembler with a warning.
+Retain wasm-tools and Wasmtime as validation dependencies even once the Kotlin encoder lands; only flip the default after the Wasmtime harness and conformance suite agree on byte-for-byte outputs across the full Preview 2 bundle.

 ---

 ## 1. Current Snapshot (2025‑02)